-This project is part of the EVOSTC-funded Long-term Monitoring Program associated with the Environmental Drivers portion of GWA.
-We share data with all other projects within this portion of the GWA program including the following: Continuous Plankton Recorder (project 20120114-D, Pl Batten), Seward Line (project 20120114-L, Pl Hopcroft), Oceanographic Condition in Lower Cook Inlet (project 20120114-J, Pls Holderied and Baird), Oceanographic conditions in Prince William Sound (project 21020114-G, Pl Campbell), and Nearshore (project 20120114-H, Pl Coletti et al.).
-We share logistics at least twice per year with the Seward Line project.
+This project is part of the Exxon Valdez Oil Spill Trustee (EVOSTC)-funded Long-term Monitoring Program associated with the Environmental Drivers portion of GWA.
+We share data with all other projects within this portion of the GWA program including the following: Continuous Plankton Recorder (project 20120114-D, Pl Batten), Seward Line (project 20120114-L, Pl Hopcroft), Oceanographic Conditions in Lower Cook Inlet (project 20120114-J, Pls Holderied and Baird), Oceanographic Conditions in Prince William Sound (project 20120114-G, Pl Campbell), and Nearshore (project 20120114-H, Pl Coletti et al.).
+We share logistics at least three times per year with the Seward Line project.
 We are examining the spatial and temporal coherence in temperature and salinity with the Cook Inlet and Prince William Sound projects.
-The latter effort is to determine the degree of spatial heterogeneity in these variables over the inner shelf of the Gulf of Alaska.
-In addition, we are collaborating with multiple GWA Pls on science synthesis efforts: Monson et al. evaluating the coherence in intertidal and oceanic sea surface temperatures during the Pacific warm anomaly, Arimitsu et al. assessing environmental drivers and prey condition leading to the murre die-off in the Gulf of Alaska, and Suryan et al. evaluating ecosystem variability in the Gulf of Alaska during a marine heatwave.
+The latter effort is to determine the degree of spatial heterogeneity in these variables over the inner shelf of the GOA.
+In addition, we are collaborating with multiple GWA Pls on science synthesis efforts: Monson et al. evaluating the coherence in intertidal and oceanic sea surface temperatures during the Pacific warm anomaly, Arimitsu et al. assessing environmental drivers and prey condition leading to the murre die-off in the GOA, and Suryan et al. evaluating ecosystem variability in the GOA during a marine heatwave.